hacktail/r4lcd/README.md

 ### Instructions
-Instructoins will be comming soong
+Instructions will be comming soong

 ## Please use this with love <3 :3